-- • It’s how we can figure out a way through a new situation without actually knowing what to do, by using past and present experience to make sense of an uncertain situation.
+It’s our ability to learn, adapt, unlearn, and relearn to keep up with constantly changing conditions.
+Learning agility dictates how we can figure out a way through a new situation without actually knowing what to do, by using past and present experiences to make sense of an uncertain situation.

-An agile learner has the mindset that allows them to continually develop their understanding, to grow and use new strategies that they’ve learned along the way, in order to ready themselves to successfully navigate any future problems.
+An agile learner has the mindset that allows them to continually develop their understanding, to grow, and use new strategies that they’ve learned along the way, in order to ready themselves to successfully navigate any future problems.

 Being able to call yourself an agile learner isn’t about what you have accomplished previously, it’s about the potential you have to accomplish future tasks.

 Learning agility is correlated with some of the “Big Five” personality traits, such as agreeableness, openness to experience, and conscientiousness.

 On the other hand, a person who’s emotionally unstable is less likely to be learning agile.
 Likewise, those who believe that events in their life are caused by uncontrollable external factors are also less likely to be learning agile.

 Therefore, assessing a candidate’s personality alongside measuring their learning agility is beneficial and completes the picture of someone’s profile and characteristics.

 Why is learning agility so important for organizations?

 If organizations want to succeed, they need to have leaders who possess learning agility because it’s a reliable indicator of a person’s leadership potential.
 As we mentioned above – 50% of hired leaders will fail at their job because they lack this precise skill.